verbwire/Verbwire-API-Keys/README.md

 Check out the deployed version of the app: [Verbwire - Best Practices for API Keys](https://verbwire-keys-bestpractices.vercel.app)

+For additional reference, you can also check out this video tutorial: [Best Practices for Verbwire API Keys Video](https://youtu.be/Hsqd38Zrlw4)

 That's it!
 You should now have the project set up and ready to use.
 If you have any questions or run into any issues, please feel free to reach out.
 Happy coding!